piranha/gostatic/README.md

 ----

+- `.Raw` - unprocessed page content, that was originally read from the disk.
 - `.Content` - page content.
 - `.Url` - page url (i.e. `.Path`, but with `index.html` stripped from the end).
 - `.UrlTo <other-page>` - relative url from current to some other page.